-As mentioned, the early stages of my career were spent as a freelancer, working primarily on my own from my bedroom in my parent’s house.
+As mentioned, the early stages of my career were spent as a freelancer, working primarily on my own from my bedroom in my parents’ house.
 Almost all of the feedback I was receiving was from clients.
 They were well-intentioned, but when it came to talking about design they did so simply.
 Their feedback about my work was pretty simple and basic.
 In the book Discussing Design2, Aaron Irizarry and Adam Connor break feedback into three categories: reactive, directive, and critique.
-Perhaps obviously, feedback of the first two forms are not what they’d consider effective design critique.
+Perhaps obviously, feedback of the first two forms is not what they’d consider effective design critique.

 “I don’t like it.”